Wood Burning – Burning Straight Lines pyrography tutorial

 Since I was positive that leather would work, I grabbed a piece of really thin leather to try.

 This worked rather well.
+A green arrow is pointing to the line I burned using the thin plywood as a straight edge.
 I didn’t try other thicknesses of plywood.
 I’m sure there comes a point where it is too thick and turns into a heat sink.

+Lastly, I used Cricut’s heat resist tape (bottom image – 14).
 This stuff was horrible.
 This tape doesn’t have the strength the aluminum tape does.
 Plus, it’s harder to see the edge of it.
-My pen tip veered into the tape and cut the tape.
+My pen tip veered into the tape and cut right through it.

 Lastly, is Todd’s idea of using a guide.
 For this you use a block of wood, book, etc., that is thick enough to allow the handset to rest on it.
-The pen tip does not come into contact with the material.
+Just make sure that nib does not come into contact with the material.

 THE WINNERS